IdentityPython/JWTConnect-Python-OidcService/README.md

 print(oidc_response.to_dict())
 ```

-The output should the be a dictionary with the provider information for
+The output should then be a dictionary with the provider information for
 Google's OP.